A Survey on Transformer Compression: Conclusions and Future Directions

 \textbf{Training-efficient compression strategy.} In contrast to compressing conventional models, there is a heightened emphasis on the computational cost of compression methods.

-Different from compression for conventional models, the computational cost for compression methods has been put on higher priority.
-Large transformers are currently trained on vast datasets using significant computational resources.
+Different from compression for conventional models, the cost of compressing large Transformers has been put on higher priority.
+Large Transformers are currently trained on vast datasets using significant computational resources.
 For instance, Llama2 is trained on 2 trillion tokens with thousands of GPUs over several months \cite{touvron2023llama}.
 It is impractical to fine-tune a model with comparable computational resources during pre-training, especially when the original data is often inaccessible.
 Therefore, the feasibility of efficient compression methods after training becomes more viable.

-Initially developed for conventional small models, a series of works have extensively researched post-training quantization~\cite{liu2021post, yuan2022ptq4vit,lin2021fq,ding2022towards}, and these methods have seamlessly transitioned to transformers.
-With only several GPU hours, some recent works GPTQ~\cite{frantar2022gptq} ,SmoothQuant~\cite{xiao2023smoothquant} quantizes a FP16 model to Int8 without significant performance loss.
+Initially developed for conventional small models, a series of works have extensively researched post-training quantization~\cite{liu2021post, yuan2022ptq4vit,lin2021fq,ding2022towards}, and these methods have seamlessly transitioned to Transformers.
+With only several GPU hours, some recent works GPTQ~\cite{frantar2022gptq},and SmoothQuant~\cite{xiao2023smoothquant} quantize an FP16 model to Int8 without significant performance loss.
 However, for lower bits (\eg, 4 bit), the quantized model still surfers significant performance degradation~\cite{frantar2022gptq,xiao2023smoothquant}.
-It is worth noting that extremely-low-bit models, such as binary transformers, have been extensively explored in conventional small models but remain relatively unexplored in the context of large models.
+It is worth noting that extremely-low-bit models, such as binary Transformers, have been extensively explored in conventional small models, yet they remain relatively unexplored in the context of large models.

 For pruning, the challenge of post-training is intricately linked to the pruning granularity.
-Though the nonstructural sparsity can achieve high compression rate with minimal fine-tuning requirements~\cite{Frantar2023SparseGPTML}, the similar strategy is hard to transfer to the structural pruning.
-Directly removing the entire attention heads or layers will result in a substantial alteration of the model's architecture and a consequent significant reduction in accuracy.
-How to recognize effective weights and how to effectively recover the performance are both insight directions.
+Although nonstructural sparsity can achieve a high compression rate with minimal fine-tuning requirements~\cite{Frantar2023SparseGPTML}, a similar strategy is hard to transfer to the structural pruning.
+Directly removing the entire attention heads or layers will result in a substantial alteration of the model's architecture and a significant reduction in accuracy.
+How to recognize effective weights and how to effectively recover the performance are both important directions for exploration.
 The efficient strategy to identify effective weights and recovery representation ability are key research directions in addressing these challenges.